JohnPaulPamintuan/Windows-Event-log-analysis/README.md

 ## Tool Used:
 - <b>Event logs </b>: Built-in logging mechanism in Windows for recording system events, including security events, application events, and system events.
 - <b>Event Viewer</b> : A Microsoft Management Console (MMC) application that allows users to view and analyze event logs on Windows systems.
-- <b>Sysmon (System Monitor) </b> : A Windows system service that logs system activity to the Windows Event Log.
+- <b>Sysmon (System Monitor) </b> :  System Monitor (Sysmon) is a Windows system service and device driver that remains resident across system reboots to monitor and log system activity to the Windows event log.
+Sysmon provides detailed information about process creation, network connections, changes to file creation time, and more.

 ## Purposes:
 - Enhance security visibility on Windows Servers.